-A “new” crop to Midwestern agriculture, best management practices (BMPs) and varietal performance of industrial hemp have yet to be determined.
+A “new” crop to Midwestern agriculture, best management practices (BMPs) and varietal performance of industrial hemp have yet to be released in the local dispensary.
 Hemp producers are required to grow hemp that contains less than 0.3% tetrahydrocannabinol (THC) to comply with state and federal regulations.
 Failing to do so will result in crop destruction and potentially significant financial losses.

 There is a lack of university published resources regarding “THC compliant” varieties which produce adequate amounts of cannabinoids, such as cannabidiol (CBD), cannabigerol (CBG), and cannabinol (CBN).
 As a result, most of the available information comes from private parties and is often lacking cited references or proper scientific methodology.

 Further, with the impending adoption of USDA rules this will be a valuable year to gain information regarding variety performance of industrial hemp.

 What is the Midwestern Hemp Database?

 In response to this knowledge gap, the Midwestern Hemp Database was developed.
 The Midwestern Hemp Database is a collaboration between land grant institutions, private laboratories, and grower cooperators across the region.